buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 command = "bundle exec ruby worker.rb"
 ```

 Buildpacks may set `default = true` to indicate that the process type being defined should be the default process type for the app image.
 If not specified, no default designation will be assumed (to be consistent with buildpacks implementing earlier buildpack APIs).
+If multiple buildpacks try to set the default process type, the latest buildpack will win.

 If a buildpack attempts to define two processes with `default = true` specified, the lifecycle will fail.